-We point out the free parameter $\alpha$ essentially controls the interplay between the linear ($J_\mu$) and the cubic ($J_\mu^3$) terms.
-For $\alpha=0$, we find $\mathcal{H}_{IF}=\mathbf{k}\cdot \mathbf{V}$, which is Lorentz invariant with the enhanced $O(2)$ symmetry, since the components of $\mathbf{V}$ follow the Clifford algebra.
+The parameter $\alpha$ essentially controls the interplay between the linear ($J_\mu$) and the cubic ($J_\mu^3$) terms.
+For $\alpha=0$, we find $\mathcal{H}_{IF} \sim \mathbf{k}\cdot \mathbf{V}$, which gives isotropic dispersions.
 In this limit, the Hamiltonian reduces to two pseudospin-1/2 Weyl cones of \textit{equal} chiralities, and is distinctive from the Dirac semimetals that decompose into a pair of Weyl points of \textit{opposite} chiralities.
-The connection to the WSM case can be better understood via a basis transformation $\mathbf{\Tilde{J}}=\mathbf{\tilde S\,J\, \tilde S^{-1}}$, where $\mathbf{\tilde S}= $.
-In the new basis, the spin-3/2 matrices take the form

-As a result, the $\mathbf{V}\longrightarrow\mathbf{\Tilde{V}}$ matrices take a more suggestive form, viz., $\mathbf{\Tilde{V}_i}=\mathcal{I}_2\otimes\sigma_{i}^{*}$.
-The band dispersion in this limit is linear in $k$, and has a pair of degenerate bands with energy $\pm k$, as shown in Fig.~\ref{fig:3}(a).
-The corresponding density plot of the LB Berry curvature can be found in Fig.~\ref{fig:3}(d), where a pair of lobes in the Berry curvature landscape highlights the presence of monopoles ($\mathbf{\Omega}\sim \pm \frac{\mathbf{k}} { k^3}$).
-Since the Chern numbers are either $-1$ (for conduction bands) or $+1$ (for valence bands), the monopole charge turns out to be $\pm2$.
-However, this monopole charge changes from $\pm2$ to $\mp4$ as $\alpha$ is tuned to 1 (see Figs.~\ref{fig:3}(b) and (e)).
-This is straightforward to understand if we set $k_x=k_y=0$ and $k_z=m$, so that the energy gap of the effective 2D system (in the $z$-plane) becomes $\Delta E=2\,E_{-}=m \,\sqrt{(1+\alpha^2)-2\alpha}\,,$ suggesting no mass term can open a gap in the limit $\alpha=1$.
-By virtue of this gap-closure, the Hamiltonian undergoes a topological phase transition, which changes the monopole charge (both in magnitude and sign).
-At $\alpha=2$, the Hamiltonian reduces to $\mathcal{H}_{RSW}$, which is rotationally invariant, and realizes the RSW fermions with linear dispersions (see Fig.~\ref{fig:3}(c)).
-The associated monopoles can be seen in the corresponding Berry curvature landscape of Fig.~\ref{fig:3}(f).
-Note that the inverted orientation of the lobes and increase in color bar intensity, in contrast with those for $\alpha=0$, confirm these changes in monopole charge.
+This can be better understood via a basis transformation $\mathbf{\Tilde{J}}=\tilde S\, \mathbf{J}\, \tilde S^{-1} $ ($ {\tilde S}$ = unitary operator), where connetion to the WSM case or Pauli matrices becomes clearer as $\mathbf{V} \rightarrow\mathbf{\Tilde{V}} $ matrices take a more suggestive form, viz., $\mathbf{\Tilde{V}}= {\mathcal{I}}\otimes \boldsymbol{\sigma^{*}}$.
+The band dispersion in this limit is linear in $k$, and has a pair of degenerate bands with energy $\pm k$, as shown in Fig.~\ref{fig:1}(b) [note that Fig.~\ref{fig:1}(b) considers an $\alpha$ value slightly greater than zero, so that the degeneracy is slightly lifted].
+The contour-plot of the $z$-component of the corresponding Berry curvature ($\mathbf{\Omega}$) of the LBB is shown below the dispersion plot, where a pair of lobes highlights the monopole structure ($\mathbf{\Omega}\sim \mathbf{k}/|\mathbf{k}|^3$).
+Since the Chern numbers are either $+1$ (for conduction bands) or $-1$ (for valence bands), the monopole charge turns out to be $2$.
+However, this topological charge changes from $2$ to $-4$ as $\alpha$ is tuned from $1^-$ to $1^+$ [see Figs.~\ref{fig:1}(b) and ~\ref{fig:1}(c)].
+At $\alpha=2$, the Hamiltonian reduces to $\mathcal{H}_{\text{RSW}}$, which is rotation-invariant, and realizes the RSW fermions with linear dispersions [see Fig.~\ref{fig:1}(d)].
+The corresponding Berry curvature landscape of the LBB is shown below the dispersion plot.
+Note that the inverted orientation of the lobes and increase in color bar intensity, in contrast with those for $\alpha=0.05$, confirm the changes in topological charge.